 - The project will span the course of the program, enabling participants to enrich their projects with learning from each module.

-- The final deliverables for the project consist of a paper, presentation, and an online portfolio of the group findings.
+- The final deliverables for the project consist of a paper and final presentation.

 Capstone work runs throughout the duration of the program, starting in Pre-Module 1.
 Capstone includes deliverables assigned from specific courses, as well as a charter, executive summary, first draft, and final draft.
 Students will practice presenting Capstone materials at various stages throughout the year leading up to the final presentation in Module 5.